Multi-Ethnic Cultures of Puerto Rico

 It is evident that a strong infusion of arts in the history of Puerto Rico has resulted in its people developing artistic flair.
 Regardless of whether they’re taught to fine tune their skills or whether they’re just born with it, there’s a strong presence and artistic vibe wherever you are in Puerto Rico.

-As with most of Puerto Rico’s culture, the country’s cuisine reflects strong Spanish, Mexican, African and American influences.
+As with most of Puerto Rico’s culture, the country’s cuisine reflects strong Spanish, African and American influences.
 Locally known as Cocina Criolla or Creole Cooking, Puerto Rican traditional cuisine can be traced back to the original inhabitants of the land who feasted on fruit, corn and freshly caught seafood.
 Later, when Columbus arrived on the scene in 1493, other meat, rice, wheat and oil products were thrown into the mix.
 These mingled flavors can be tasted in various forms in traditional Puerto Rican cuisine.

 Puerto Rican literature and writings are about as old as the country itself.
 Early settlers would spend many hours picturesquely describing their surroundings and experiences in this newly found country.
 Spanish writers like Fray Tomas de la Torre and Gonzalo Fernandez are high on the list of noteworthy literates.